reynaldichernando/reynaldichernando.github.io/_posts/2023-07-23-hand-tracking-for-mouse-input.markdown

 Some notes

 - To minimize some of the drift when pinching, resting the thumb on the side of the middle finger tip can help.
-- For the angle calculation in front facing mode, especially vertical angle, I added an offset, due to the camera being placed at the top of the screen, this is to correct the cursor being lower than where we are pointing.
+- For the angle calculation in front facing mode, especially vertical angle, I added an offset, due to the camera being placed at the top of the screen, this is to correct the cursor being lower than where the finger is pointing.
 - I have yet to find a way to make the Tauri app work in background, so minimizing the window will stop the cursor.
 So, to change window, just click the desired window without minimizing the Tauri window.